-Sally Ride, the first American woman to fly in space, has died.
+Sally Ride, who blazed trails into orbit as the first American woman in space, died Monday of pancreatic cancer.
 She was 61.